EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 - `scope`: A list of attributes that the application requires.
 - `state`: Opaque value used to maintain state between the request and the callback.
-- `response_type`: value that determines the authorization processing flow to be used.
+- `response_type`: value that determines the authorisation processing flow to be used.
 For **Authorization Code** grant set `response_type=code`.
-This way the response will include an authorization code.
+This way the response will include an Authorization Code.

 #### Token Endpoint